 - preparing for examinations.

 You will be taught by a research-led teaching team with expertise and knowledge of Chemical Sciences.
-Postgraduate research students who have undertaken teacher training may also contribute to the teaching of tutorials under the supervision of the module leader.
+Postgraduate research students who have undertaken training may also contribute to the teaching of laboratory classes under the supervision of the module leader.